Cryptoglena australis (Playfair, 1921)

 - cells ovoid and rigid, dorso-ventrally slightly flattened

 - broad side with a longitudinal sulcus (like a coffee bean)

 - length about 13 µm, width about 10 µm

 - one or two chloroplasts without pyrenoid

 - one red eyespot

 Fig. 1 a-d: Cryptoglena australis.
-L = 16 µm.
-Different focal planes of the frontal view (a-c) and a lateral view (d) of a freely swimming specimen from dorsal.
+L = 15 µm.
+Different focal planes of a freely swimming specimen from dorsal.
 ES = eyespot, F = flagellum, Nu = nucleus.
 Obj.
 100 X.

 Fig. 2 a-c: Cryptoglena australis.
 L = 17 µm.
 Frontal (a), lateral (b) and dorsal view (c) of a second specimen.
 The dorsal view proves that two chloroplasts are present (Chl 1, Chl 2), as a clear gap is visible between them.
 Obj.
 100 X.

 Fig. 3 a-c: Cryptoglena australis.
 L = 15 µm.
 Different focal planes of the frontal view of a third, freely swimming specimen.
 Note the longitudinal sulcus (SU).
 ES = eyespot, F = flagellum.
 Obj.
 100 X.